-This policy will be monitored periodically by the Head of Delivery to ensure it is achieving its objectives.
-The TESS Group will also undertake diversity monitoring of job applicants and employees and trainees.
-This policy will be reviewed Annually in line with the Action plan, however it will be discussed Quarterly in SMT meetings.
+This policy will be monitored periodically by the Head of Operations to ensure it is achieving its objectives.
+TESS will also undertake diversity monitoring of job applicants and employees.
+This policy will be reviewed annually in line with the action plan; however, it will be discussed quarterly in SLT meetings and any changes or findings reported to the board of governors..